joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/15/crosswords/daily-puzzle-2022-02-16.html?searchResultPosition=4

 **The U.S. men’s hockey team is taking on Slovakia in a quarterfinal game.**\
-`The game, at National Indoor Stadium, could be a potent test for the Americans.
+`The game, at National Indoor Stadium, is a potent test for the Americans.
 Slovakia beat Germany, 4-0, on Tuesday.`\
 https://nytimes.com/2022/02/15/sports/olympics/mens-hockey-us-slovakia.html?searchResultPosition=5

 **Quotation of the Day: Stark Transformation From Ohio Moderate to Trump’s ‘No. 1 Ally’**\